Skip to Content

 “What we can say at this point in time is that ATR has been informed that an accident occurred in Vinhedo, Brazil involving an ATR 72-500.
 Our first thoughts are with all the individuals affected by this event.
 The ATR specialists are fully engaged to support both the investigation and the customer,” the statement said.

 Flight experts speaking to CNN said ATR 72s, which are constructed by a European consortium, have a checkered past.
-ATR 72’s, as well as the company’s similar, but smaller ATR 42 designation, have previously been involved in a number of accidents: There have been at least 15 incidents resulting in passenger deaths involving ATR turboprops recorded around the world.
+There have been at least 15 incidents resulting in passenger deaths involving ATR turboprops recorded around the world.

 Some people missed the tragic flight on Friday.
-A man who missed the flight told Brazilian news outlet Globo that at least ten people were waiting at the wrong gate and missed the flight before it took off.
+A man who missed the flight told Brazilian news outlet Globo that at least 10 people were waiting at the wrong gate causing them to miss the flight.

 The-CNN-Wire